The #ornithology tag on Twitter

 A hashtag can increase engagement by up to 50%

-The #ornithology tag on Twitter continues to grow and at the end of 2017 had over 6,500 engaged users/contributors (Fig. 2) with up to 4 million accounts and a wider reach of over 75 million per month.
+The #ornithology tag on Twitter continues to grow and at the end of 2017 had over 6,500 engaged users/contributors (Fig. 2) reaching up to 4 million accounts a day and a wider reach of over 75 million accounts per month.

 Figure 2.
 A track of the #ornithology tag for one month at the end of 2017: 0ver 5,000 original tweets and 15,000 retweets from over 6,500 contributors.
 I know of no other tag that is more actively used than the #ornithology tag on Twitter